I love art and creating things, so I was really pleased to learn I’d be painting a daruma as part of my trip to Shirakawa City, Fukushima Prefecture.

 Next the face colour is painted on.
 After that is dried, then the whites of the eyes!

-Although I only had time to visit Watanabe Daruma during my trip this time, I must point out that there is one more daruma workshop in Shirakawa City where you can try out painting daruma.
-This workshop is called Sagawa Daruma Main Shop, so please check out their website as well.
+I must point out that there is one more daruma workshop in Shirakawa City where you can try out painting daruma – Sagawa Daruma Main Shop – so please check out their website as well.